Villefranche-de-Conflent

 Villefranche-de-Conflent ([vilfʁɑ̃ʃ də kɔ̃flɑ̃]; Vilafranca de Conflent) is historically a town in the Conflent region of Catalonia, and now a commune in the Pyrénées-Orientales department in southern France.
+It is a member of Les Plus Beaux Villages de France (The Most Beautiful Villages of France) Association.

 Geography

 Villefranche-de-Conflent is located in the canton of Les Pyrénées catalanes and in the arrondissement of Prades.